keyaura3/League-Of-Legends-Analysis/README.md

 # League-Of-Legends-Analysis
-This is an analysis of the League of Legends competitions in 2022.
-This project is for DSC 80
+Final Project for DSC 80 at UCSD
+Matti Key

+## League of Legends Game Contribution Analysis

 ### Introduction
+In this project, I will be

 ### Data Cleaning and Explanatory Data Analysis